- Apply Today

 - Contributing to the Graduate School

-Healthcare Technologies Management Master's Program
+Healthcare Technologies Management

-The healthcare technologies management program is a collaborative effort between Marquette University and the Medical College of Wisconsin that combines management, technology and health care.
+The healthcare technologies management Master of Science program is a collaborative effort between Marquette University and the Medical College of Wisconsin that combines management, technology and health care.
 The objective of the program is to educate professionals capable of managing the design, development, commercialization and regulatory compliance of diagnostic and therapeutic medical devices, and the implementation, utilization and assessment of hospital-based healthcare technologies.

 Healthcare institutions, medical device companies, and healthcare consulting firms have a growing need for skilled professionals with technical and managerial skills, and an understanding of healthcare delivery and regulatory environments.
 Graduates of the program will have the education and skills needed to pursue career opportunities in clinical, industrial, and consulting environments.
 The program meets the needs of recent undergraduates seeking an advanced degree as well as employed engineers interested in opportunities to prepare for career advancement.